• Skip to primary navigation

 Red LED 20mA 5mm1

-A key component of this circuit is transistor T2 which is BC557.
+One main part in circuit is transistor T2 which is BC557.

 Formulas:

-Rx = V/I
+Rx = V / I

-• V is the voltage drop and I is the lamp current
+• V is voltage drop

 How to build: